jon-harper/OmniBox/docs/bom.md

 !!! note "Note: Sharp Point Wood Screws"
     To substitute #6 x 3/4" with Metric screws, use M3 x 16mm or M3 x 20mm.
 Equivalent length machine screws can also be used if sharp point screws are unavailable.

+### MicroSD Reader Extensions

+Each MCU tray entry has a field for whether a short or long MicroSD card reader extension is necessary (if using one for the front panel).

+- Short: [:material-cart: LANMU MicroSD Card Reader Extension][bom_lanmu_micro_sd]
+- Long: [:material-cart: ELECTOP MicroSD Card Reader Extension][bom_electop_micro_sd]

 ## Core Configurations with Fans

 Most Core component configurations mount at least one fan.
 The materials necessary are specified below.